 Many campaigns and most incumbents do not perform regular issue polling at the state or congressional district level, meaning that they typically have to guesstimate whether a given issue will be popular among their specific electorates based on national support.
-Simply put, there isn't district-by-district evidence regarding the electoral viability of a bold progressive agenda.
+Simply put, there isn't district-by-district evidence regarding the electoral viability of the progressive agenda.
 Until now.

 For our New Progressive Agenda Project, Data for Progress (@DataProgress) enlisted Civis Analytics (@CivisAnalytics), a leading data science firm, to poll two dozen progressive policies.
 Our goal is to give policymakers the most reliable numbers to date on support for a new and vibrant progressive agenda.
 For each policy, we asked a leading politician or expert to explain why it’s necessary.
 But in addition, we tested it with the public.
 These policies have durable support and can stand up to predictable right-wing counterarguments.
 We have good reason to believe that even when they become politicized, they’ll remain popular with persuadable voters and the base in many geographies.